 – Boca da Onca

 A fabulous introduction to the natural attractions of this area.
 This 10km walk is an easy meander through shaded forest packed with monkeys, birds and the odd snake.
-A series of nine waterfalls, tumbling over calcified limestone terraces, create a trail full of variety including plenty of swimming opportunities.
-At the first, follow a rope through a cave to reach the waterfall the other side.
+A series of nine waterfalls, tumbling over calcified limestone terraces, create a trail with plenty of swimming opportunities including diving through a cave to reach the waterfall the other side.
 Cue lots of squealing (from all ages).
 Further on a natural beach provides a great bathing spot where the water is exquisitely blue and hugely refreshing after the humidity of the forest.

 – Rio da Prata Flotation